-Holidays are coming is their slogan and Christmas doesn’t officially begin until the sighting of their lorry but yesterday the famous soft drinks company was in crisis after a disastrous attempt to bring festive cheer to the Trafford Centre during the lorry’s four week tour of Britain.
+Holidays are coming is their slogan and Christmas doesn’t begin until you see their lorry.
+But yesterday the famous soft drinks company was in crisis after a disastrous attempt to bring festive cheer to the Trafford Centre during the lorry’s four-week tour of Britain.

-“After numerous calls to police on Saturday morning a man was arrested near junction 8 on the M60,” said PC Brianne Pipefiend.
-“The man had parked his vehicle and was crouched in a public state of defecation on the hard shoulder.
-He was aggressive, had no toilet paper and had to be tasered.
+“A man was arrested near junction 8 on the M60, after many calls to police on Saturday morning,” said PC Brianne Pipefiend.
+“The man had parked his vehicle and found crouched in a public state of defecation on the hard shoulder.
+He was aggressive, had no toilet paper and was tasered.
 The lorry was affiliated with a drinks company that goes with brandy or vodka.”

 A short while later a relief driver was shuttled to the site surrounded by nervous looking representatives but not before one side of the lorry was daubed with graffiti; the culprits assumed to be their fierce rivals.